Remote files

 JavaScript/TypeScript modules imported as import foo from "./filename.ts" are not managed by Lume's file system, but you can use import maps for a similar behavior.

-Remove files are automatically cached using the Web Cache API, so they are requested only the first time.
-After that, they don't need network access and can work in offline environments.
-It's possible to disable the cache for a specific file by removing the cached version before the build.
-For example:
+Remote files are automatically cached using the Web Cache API, so they are requested only the first time.
+After that, you don't need network access and can work offline.

-// Open the cache of Lume's remote files
+// Remove the cache of a specific URL

 const cache = await caches.open("lume_remote_files");